All Episodes

 More Hannity when we come back.

-Been hosted Sean's show today with my dad, Jay Secular, our chief counsel at the ACLJ, and another team member at the ACLJ joining us now.
+I've been hosting Sean's show today with my dad, Jay Secular, our chief counsel at the ACLJ, and another team member at the ACLJ joining us now.

-Rick Rennell, former acting director of national intelligence and ambassador to Germany is joining us now.
+Rick Rennell, former acting director of national intelligence and ambassador to Germany, is joining us now.

 He's the ACLJ's senior advisor for national security and foreign policy.